Western North Carolina First-Time & Low-Income Homebuyer Resource Guide

 1. Mountain Housing OpportunitiesDown Payment Assistance – $20,000 to $30,000 in the form of a down payment assistance loan.
 Learn more about Mountain Housing’s program for Buncombe, Henderson, Haywood, and Madison Counties.

-3. Federal Home Loan Bank of AtlantaAffordable Housing Programs – Down payment assistance loans ranging from $5000 for first-time homebuyers to $7500 for first responders, healthcare workers, and veterans.
-Explore more details about the Federal Home Loan Bank Program or contact one of the following local, participating lenders: BB&T, First Bank, HomeTrust Bank, Self-Help Credit Union.
+3. Federal Home Loan Bank of AtlantaAffordable Housing Programs – Sometimes offers down payment assistance or other affordable housing programs.
+Visit their website or contact one of the following local, participating lenders: BB&T, First Bank, HomeTrust Bank, Self-Help Credit Union.

-1. Asheville Area Habitat for Humanity (for those who live or work in Buncombe County)
+1. Asheville Area Habitat for Humanity (for those who live or work in Buncombe or Madison County)

-3. Henderson County Habitat (for those who live or work in Henderson County)
+2. Henderson County Habitat (for those who live or work in Henderson or Polk County)

 Housing Discrimination